merybal/delilah-resto/README.md

 # Delilah Restó

-Restful API created for a restaurant, to facilitate the management of users, orders and products.
+Restful API developed for a restaurant, to facilitate the management of users, orders and products.

 ## Dependencies
 - Node.js